-Foreign students with student visas (F-1) may be eligible for 12 month of standard Optional Practical Training (OPT) at each higher educational level (one 12-month period at BA level then another at MA level).
+Foreign students with student visas may be eligible for 12 months of standard Optional Practical Training (OPT) at each higher educational level (one 12-month period at BA level then another at MA level).
 OPT must be directly related to the student’s major area of study.
-OPT allows F-1 students get a work authorization in the United States.
+OPT allows F-1 students get work authorization in the United States.

-Please note that this article does not constitute legal advice.
+Please note that this article does not constitute legal advice from an immigration lawyer.
 We simplified the law to provide general information about one aspect of employment for F-1 students.
-If you would like to discuss if you qualify for STEM OPT or what are employment options in the U.S. you may have, schedule a consultation with an experienced immigration lawyer in Phoenix at www.calendly.com/irena-3 today or call our office at 480-425-2009!
+If you would like to discuss if you qualify for STEM OPT or what are employment options in the U.S. you may have, schedule a consultation with an experienced immigration lawyer in Scottsdale, AZ today or call the Juras Law Firm, PLC office at 480-425-2009!
 We look forward to talking with you!